Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 Verizon starts at $40/mo on Verizon.
 Full postpaid benefits: in-store support, device financing, and trade-in credits.

-Pricing (single line, AutoPay, taxes extra): Entry — AT&T Value 2.0 $40/mo (3GB hotspot) vs Verizon Welcome ~$65/mo (no built-in hotspot).
-Mid tier — AT&T Extra 2.0 $60/mo (50GB hotspot) vs Verizon Plus $80/mo (30GB hotspot) — AT&T wins on both price and hotspot.
-Top tier — AT&T Premium 2.0 $75/mo (100GB hotspot) vs Verizon Ultimate ~$85–95/mo (200GB hotspot) — Verizon doubles the hotspot at the highest tier.
+Pricing (single line, AutoPay, taxes extra): Entry — AT&T Value 2.0 $50/mo (3GB hotspot) vs Verizon Welcome ~$55/mo (no built-in hotspot) — AT&T saves $5 and includes a hotspot.
+Mid tier — AT&T Extra 2.0 $70/mo (50GB hotspot) vs Verizon Plus $70/mo (30GB hotspot) — same price, but AT&T's hotspot is larger.
+Top tier — AT&T Elite 2.0 $110/mo (250GB hotspot, Turbo included, global roaming) vs Verizon Ultimate ~$85/mo (200GB hotspot) — AT&T wins on hotspot data; Verizon wins on price ($25 less).
 Standard credit card adds $5–10/line over bank account AutoPay.

 How they stack up, line by line